harrisonzhao/distributedKNN/README.md

 distributedKNN
 ==============

-distributed system for the K-nearest-neighbors algorithm, it essentially implements map reduce with a depth level of one.
+Distributed system for the K-nearest-neighbors algorithm.
+It supports backups for the master, aggregator, and consumer nodes.

 Structure: